lyngon/redgrease/docs/source/client.rst

 RedisGears Commands
 -------------------

-The the commands introduced by the RedisGears module can be accessed through the ``Gears`` object.
+The the commands introduced by the RedisGears Redis module can be invoked through the ``Gears`` object, instantiates as per above.
 This section gives a run-down of the various commands and what they do, in the order of usefulnes to most people.

-You can find all the methods and functions in the :ref:`API Reference <api_reference>`, and in this section, we look at the :class:`redgrease.Gears` class.
+You can find all the methods and functions in the :ref:`API Reference <api_reference>`, and in this section, we specifically look at the :class:`redgrease.Gears` class.

 Command Descriptions:
     - :ref:`client_gears_command_pyexecute`